Beth is a mom who works online at home and has a passion for research.

-They are black with a white belt around the shoulder; short-legged; lack body thickness.
+They are black with a white belt around the shoulder, short-legged, and lack body thickness.
 The sows are noted for weaning a high percentage of the pigs farrowed and are adaptable to very rugged conditions.
 The growth rate, however, has generally been average or below.

 This is a meaty type of pig with black and white spots on its body.
 The hams, shoulders and loins are well-shaped.
 The ears are erect.
-Its carcass has a high lean meat percentage, but poor body constitution.
-Its efficiency in converting feed to gain weight is not good and it is something of a slow grower.
-Pietrain is only worthwhile in crosses but not as a pure breedm, because it is highly susceptible to stress.
+Its carcass has a high lean meat percentage but poor body constitution.
+Its efficiency in converting feed to gain weight is not good, and it is something of a slow grower.
+Pietrain is only worthwhile in crosses but not as a pure breed because it is highly susceptible to stress.

 Breed Selection Guide